arpendu11/git-user-grep/README.md

 - `yarn start` to start the app in dev mode.
 - `yarn build` to build the app for production.

-This project has been bootstrapped by cloning from a repo by (Tapas Adhikary)[https://github.com/atapas] named (webpack-react-starter)[https://github.com/atapas/webpack-react-starter].
+This project has been bootstrapped by cloning from a repo by [Tapas Adhikary](https://github.com/atapas) named [webpack-react-starter}(https://github.com/atapas/webpack-react-starter).